code-bajju/Asana-Sense/README.md

 ## Technologies Used

 - ReactJS for the frontend
-- TensorFlow and OpenCV for real-time feedback on yoga poses
+- TensorFlow Pose detection Library and OpenCV for real-time feedback on yoga poses
 - Kommunicat API for chatbot functionality

 ## Team Members